raydac/jcp-ai/README.md

 ![Sequence diagram](assets/sequence1.png)

-The preprocessor discovers JAIP processors through Java's service registration mechanism, so it's enough for them to appear in its classpath for them to become automatically available.
-For better flexibility and compatibility, JAIP client libraries don’t include any client code themselves; instead, they rely on a client library already present in the classpath.
+The preprocessor discovers JCP-AI processors through Java's service registration mechanism, so it's enough for them to appear in its classpath for them to become automatically available.
+For better flexibility and compatibility, JCP-AI client libraries don’t include any client code themselves; instead, they rely on a client library already present in the classpath.

 # Example for Maven